 Some luxury home improvements aren’t as expensive as you might think.
 You could add a sauna or a steam room for example.
 If you don’t have the room indoors, you could always add one outside of the property.
 What would make a London property more unique than having its own sauna or steam room in the garden?

 A cinema room is another fantastic option.
 You don’t need to have a massive room either.
 Just as long as it can fit a few comfortable seats, a projector and a surround sound system, that’s all you need.
-This again can turn a property into a luxury haven and it can even cost less than buying the latest new television.
+This again can turn a property into a luxury heaven and it can even cost less than buying the latest new television.

 No luxury property should be without heated floors.
 It may seem basic, but the additional comfort really enhances a home’s luxury status.
 There’s also the added benefit that it can keep mould growth at bay.
 So, it’s practical, comfortable and luxurious.